idrisso4/Prediction-of-business-activity/README.md

 # Prediction of business activity

-This model is able to detect if a company is employing AI in its activities using as input the text description of the company with more than 0.99 of accuracy.
+This model is able to predict if a company is employing AI in its activities using as input its text description with more than 0.99 of accuracy.

 This repository:<br/>
     - model.ipynb: Jupyter file.<br/>